Is milk & other dairy high in vitamin B12?

 How much vitamin B12 is in cow’s milk?

 Cow’s milk contains about 0.54 mcg of vitamin B12 per 100g.
-A glass (250 mL) contains between 1.3 mcg and 1.5 mcg of vitamin B12.
-Hence, a serving of unfortified milk provides about 50-60% of the recommended daily intake.[5]
+A glass (250 mL) contains between 1.3 mcg and 1.5 mcg of vitamin B12.[5]

-Do we absorb vitamin B12 of milk?
+Do we absorb vitamin B12 in milk?

 Furthermore, vitamin B12 in cow’s milk is highly bioavailable.
 Actually, the bioavailability of vitamin B12 is 3 times higher in milk and dairy products than in meat, fish, and poultry.